Partners in MIME

 If you had to describe a key personality trait for one another that contributes to your joint working success, what would it be?

 Alasdair: Strength under pressure.
 It’s incredibly important as a co-founder to know that your ‘partner in MIME’ is there regardless of the circumstance.
 Anne has that in spades!
 I will always remember when she pitched to Scottish EDGE in 2017 and won.
 From the word ‘go’ you just knew that it was going to be special.
 But the secret was really the massive effort that Anne had put in behind the scenes to make it a winning pitch.
 Not easy under pressure, but that’s how she is in every aspect of the business, multi-tasking efficiently and delivering the results.

 Anne: Considered but timely.
 I’m always enthused by how well considered Alasdair’s decision-making is.
 He also manages to make decisions, often very tough ones, by weighing up all the options swiftly but carefully in equal measures.
-Although we are co-founders, I respect the fact that Alasdair is our CEO so his sound reasoning is vital.
 Good decision making is key to our success at MIME®.

 Tell us about the culture are you growing at MIME Technologies?

 Alasdair: I’m a big fan of test-measure-learn.
 It’s essential that we evaluate the impact of anything that we do as a company.
 Whether that’s the impact of our marketing strategy, or customer feedback on the next product variant.
 The team at MIME® are always encouraged to gather the evidence we need to refine our course.
 This lessens the influence of opinion on the business.